shakacode/react_on_rails_pro/docs/react-server-components-rendering-flow.md

     end
 ```

+> [!NOTE]
-> **Note**: For simplicity, this diagram shows the RSC payload being fetched after the HTML is fully streamed to the client.
+> For simplicity, this diagram shows the RSC payload being fetched after the HTML is fully streamed to the client.
 In reality, the browser begins fetching the RSC payload and starts hydration immediately as soon as it receives the necessary HTML, without waiting for the complete page to be streamed.
 This parallel processing enables faster page interactivity and better performance.

 ## Future Improvements